dvelopp/cosmo/README.md

 # Cosmo

+Modified copy of the original Cosmo server repository.
+Fixed the bug with the default user for the demo.

 ## Introduction

 Cosmo Calendar Server is part of an open source project called Chandler which provides calendaring features,